 Apparel Design Undergraduate Major (BS, HBS)

 The Apparel Design major is a professional program (major code 400) offered through the College of Business.
 Entering students are designated as Pre-Apparel Design majors (major code 453).
-The lower-division pre-design program requires completion of courses within the first and second year (see core curriculum below) that build a solid foundation for the upper-division design curricula.
+The pre-design program requires completion of courses within the first and second year that build a solid foundation for the upper-division design curricula.
 These courses must be completed before the student is eligible for admission to the upper-division studio-based curricula.
-The lower-division pre-design core coursework may be completed at OSU or any accredited college or university that offers equivalent courses transferable to OSU.
+The pre-design core coursework may be completed at OSU or any accredited college or university that offers equivalent courses transferable to OSU.
+Students who have completed their lower-division design courses at a college or university other than OSU must be admitted to the Pre-Apparel Design major in their first term and apply to the Apparel Design major during the normal selection process (typically in spring term each year).

 Major Code: 400